mattgagliardi/OpenHands/README.md

 # OpenHands Docker Setup

-This repository contains Docker Compose templates and associated `.env` files for starting an OpenHands instance.
+This repository contains Docker Compose templates and an associated `.env` file creator for starting an OpenHands instance.
 The OpenHands project is an open-source initiative aimed at creating a collaborative platform for AI development and research.

 ## Table of Contents

 - [Introduction](#introduction)
 - [Setup Instructions](#setup-instructions)